 How To Submit A Cluster Job

-- The cluster runs a Sun Grid Engine (SGE) queuing and resource mangement program.
+- The cluster runs the TORQUE queuing and resource mangement program.

-- All jobs are submitted to the SGE which distributes them automatically to the Nodes.
+- All jobs are submitted to TORQUE which distributes them automatically to the Nodes.

 Create a Job Script

 - You must first create a TORQUE job script file in order to tell TORQUE how and what to execute on the nodes.